getsentry/conduit/README.md

 ### Stream Management

 Streams are automatically tracked and cleaned up after a certain amount of inactivity.
+This prevents memory leaks from:

+- Crashed or disconnected publishers
+- Streams that never reach Phase::End
+- Network failures during publishing

 Completed streams (Phase::End) are expired via Redis TTL.
+If TTL setting fails, the cleanup worker handles deletion as a fallback.

+**Note:** Publishers should implement retry logic for transient failures.
+The platform is designed for high frequency real-time streaming where retrying is a standard practice.

 ## Usage Examples